lengning/WaveCrest/README.md

 -	genes_by_dynamic.csv: This file will be generated only when the user chooses to identify additional dynamic genes.
 Genes (non-marker) are listed with their corresponding mean squared errors (MSEs).
 Genes are sorted by MSE.

 - PlotDynamic.pdf: This file will be generated only when the user chooses to identify additional dynamic genes and choose to plot additional dynamic genes.
 In each plot, x-axis shows cells following recovered order and y-axis shows normalized expression.

+- WaveCrest_info.txt: This file contains all input parameters and version info.

 ## Note
 The 'create new folder' button in the output folder selection pop-up is disfunctional right now